APS-2 site included in Congressional assessment of European defense industrial investments

 |0

-This work, APS-2 site included in Congressional assessment of European defense industrial investments [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, APS-2 site included in Congressional assessment of European defense industrial investments, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.